cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 #### MS.AAD.7.4v1 Instructions

-1. In **Microsoft Entra admin center**  select **Roles and administrators**.
+1. In **Microsoft Entra admin center**  select **Roles and admins**.
 Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.

 2. Select the **Global administrator role**.